Git Version Control System

 - Select a backup to use as a starting point for the local repository

-- If you prefer to make a more current backup first, review the steps here.
+- If a more current backup is needed first, review the steps here.

 - Click Prepare Zip

-- You will receive an email alerting that the backup zip file is ready for download
+- An email alerting that the backup zip file is ready for download will be sent.

 - Click Download

-- Click the download icon to select where you’d like to save the file.
-We suggest saving it to the folder on your local machine where you will be managing your Git repository.
+- Click the download icon to select where to save the file.
+We suggest saving it to the folder on the local machine where it will be managing the Git repository.